Dirk Riehle, email@example.com

 - The second wave.
 In the early two-thousands, entrepreneurs and venture capitalists realized that open source is an effective strategy for disrupting existing enterprise software markets.
 In 2004, newly incorporated single-vendor open source firm SugarCRM Inc. coined the term commercial open source to alleviate fears potential customers might have of open source software.
-Other examples are Jaspersoft and MuleSoft, both of which have been acquired by larger companies, providing their investors the desired return on investment.
+Other examples are Jaspersoft, which was acquired by TIBCO in 2014, and MuleSoft, which went public in 2017, providing their investors the desired return on investment .

 - The current breed.
 The idea of single-vendor open source is well and alive in the current generation that started at around the 2008 recession.
 Example companies are MongoDB Inc., Redis Labs, and Neo4j Inc. The focus has shifted from enterprise applications to DevOps tooling and infrastructure, usually with a cloud component.